goodworkaround/tfazureipranges/README.md

 This module provides automatically up to date outputs for all IP ranges found in the [Azure IP Ranges json document](https://www.microsoft.com/en-us/download/confirmation.aspx?id=56519).

+All regions are identified using IDs from the table further down on this page.

 # Example 1 - Getting NorwayEast and WestEurope IPs for AzureBackup

 ```HCL